-If you can land one of these international gig, then you’ve hit the jackpot.
+If you can land one of these international gigs, then you’ve hit the jackpot.
 These jobs pay between 75,000-150,000 baht.
 You can have an excellent lifestyle in Thailand and you work NORMAL hours.

-Keep in mind that you are going to put in the hours if you teach in Thailand, especially if you want to commmand
+Keep in mind that you are going to put in the hours if you teach in Thailand, especially if you want to get one of these positions.

 2. Fitness/Cross Fit/Yoga Teachers

 Job Availability: Moderate

 Thailand has rapidly become an international hub for fitness fanatics.
 There are fitness gyms popping up everywhere that offer Strength and Conditioning, CrossFit, and Yoga.
 If you have a background in the fitness industry then there are jobs available.

 If you take a trip to Phuket on Tiger road you will see dozens of international trainers/coaches/yoga teachers who are all working full time.
 I won’t comment on the exact pay, but I do know that busy trainers can make some decent money when they have a list of clients.

 There are a lot of independent trainers that aren’t associated with particular gyms who advertise their services.
 So if you have a fitness background and are confident in your abilities you can find clients if you are willing to put in the work.